greatxue/coding_language/cpp_tut/9_cpp_dynamic.md

 **Garbage collection**

-The big challenge in working with dynamic memory allocation is freeing the heap memory you allocate, or it will cause ***memory leaks***.
+The biggest challenge in working with dynamic memory allocation is to free the heap memory you allocate, or it will cause ***memory leaks***.

-Garbage collection frees the programmer from manually dealing with *memory deallocation*, but is not always efficient in performances and manual allocations.
+Garbage collection frees the programmer from manually dealing with *memory deallocation*, but is not always efficient in performances as manual allocations.
 In C++, objects can be allocated **either on the stack or in the heap**, and programmers must manage heap memory allocation **explicitly**.

-### 9.1.3 Destructor
+### 9.1.2 Destructor

 In C++, class definitions often include a ***destructor***, which specifies how to free the storage used to represent an instance of that class.